 Important rivers, including the Toa River, Cuba's largest river, rise in the forested mountains, boasting remarkable freshwater biodiversity.
 The rivers that flow off the Park's peaks are some of the largest in the insular Caribbean.

-Next to various types of semi-deciduous broadleaf and pine forests there are xenomorphic shrub formations in drier areas and mangroves along the coast.
-It is assumed that the area was a Pleistocene Refuge where numerous species have survived past periods of climate change.
-Jointly with the complex and varied geology and topography this helps explain the extraordinary biodiversity.
+Next to various types of semi-deciduous broadleaf and pine forests, there are xenomorphic shrub formations in drier areas and mangroves along the coast.
+It is assumed that the site was a Pleistocene Refuge where numerous species have survived past periods of climate change.

-With many new species likely to be discovered, AHNP boast an impressive list of more than 1,300 seed plants and 145 species of ferns, of which more than 900 are endemic to Cuba and more than 340 locally endemic, respectively.
+With many new species likely to be discovered, AHNP boasts an impressive list of more than 1,300 seed plants and 145 species of ferns, of which more than 900 are endemic to Cuba and more than 340 are locally endemic, respectively.

-The degree of endemism of vertebrates and invertebrates is likewise extremely high.
-About a third of the mammals and insects, a fifth of the birds, and vast majority of the reptiles, and amphibians are Cuban or even local endemics.
-As for the marine biodiversity the West Indian Manatee deserves to be noted as a flagship species.
+The endemism of vertebrates and invertebrates is exceptionally high.
+About a third of the mammals and insects, a fifth of the birds, and most reptiles and amphibians are Cuban or local endemics.
+As for marine biodiversity, the West Indian Manatee deserves to be noted as a flagship species.

 Fauna present in the Park includes various species of parrots, lizards, hummingbirds, the endangered Cuban solenodon (endemic), hutia and snails.